HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-is_nonzero                               Yes      Yes      No        No       Yes       No       No     torch isfinite                                 Yes      Yes      Yes       No       No        No       No     torch isinf                                    Yes      Yes      Yes       No       No        No       No     torch isnan                                    Yes      Yes      Yes       No       Yes       No       No     torch isneginf                                 Yes      Yes      Yes       No       No        No       No     torch isposinf                                 Yes      Yes      Yes       No       No        No       No     torch kthvalue                                 Yes      Yes      Yes       No       Yes       No       No     torch
+is_nonzero                               Yes      Yes      No        No       Yes       No       No     torch isfinite                                 Yes      Yes      Yes       No       No        No       No     torch isinf                                    Yes      Yes      Yes       No       No        No       No     torch isnan                                    Yes      Yes      Yes       No       Yes       Yes      Yes    torch isneginf                                 Yes      Yes      Yes       No       No        No       No     torch isposinf                                 Yes      Yes      Yes       No       No        No       No     torch kthvalue                                 Yes      Yes      Yes       No       Yes       No       No     torch